Earning a Maine Township Diploma

 - Four units of English.

-- Three units* in courses offered by the Social Science Department, including one unit in U.S. History and one-half (½) unit in Government.
+- Three units in courses offered by the Social Science Department, including one unit of World History, one unit in U.S. History, and one-half (½) unit in Government

 - Three units of a laboratory Science.

-- Satisfactory completion of one-fourth (¼) unit, or exemption from, Physical Education during each semester of high school enrollment, with the exception of one semester during the sophomore year when all students are required to enroll in Health.
+- Participation in, or exemption from, Physical Education during each semester of high school enrollment, with the exception of one semester during the sophomore year when all students are required to enroll in Health.
 The weighted grade point average does not include Physical Education.

 - Satisfactory completion of one-half (½) unit of Health.
+If taken during the school year, the student is exempted from participating in physical education while enrolled in a health course.
 The grade point average does include the Health grade.

-- An examination on the Declaration of Independence, the Flag of the United States, the Constitution of the United States and the Constitution of the State of Illinois known as the Constitution Test.
+- An examination of the Declaration of Independence, the Flag of the United States, the Constitution of the United States and the Constitution of the State of Illinois known as the Constitution Test.

 In addition to fulfilling the above requirements, in order to obtain a District diploma, students must take the state mandated high school accountability exam.
 Exceptions to this requirement will be permitted if: (i) the student’s individualized educational program (IEP) developed pursuant to Article 14 of the Illinois School Code and the Individuals With Disabilities Education Act identifies the state mandated exam pursuant to Section 2-3.64(a) of the Illinois School Code due to the student’s lack of English language proficiency or (iii) the student is enrolled in a program of Adult and Continuing Education as defined in the Adult Education Act.